Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: Simulation Results

 In this section, we evaluate the system performance through numerical simulations, considering an EI system comprising one ES and $N=3$ EDs by default.
 The ES employs YOLOv11x \cite{jocherUltralytics2025} for object detection tasks, processing images from the UrbanRoad Self-Driving dataset \cite{Self2025}.
 This dataset contains $M=15,000$ RGB video frames at native resolution $(\iota_n^{\rm w},\iota_n^{\rm h})=(1920,1200)$, where each frame represents an input image.
 At the time slot $t=0$, each ED$_n$ initializes with a uniform random starting frame index $m_{0,n} \sim \mathcal{U}[0, M-1]$, then sequentially advances through the dataset such that $m_{t,n} = (m_{0,n} + t) \mod M$ each time slot.
 For each image, ED$_n$ applies Guassian pyramid downsampling across $A=4$ degradation levels.
 The IoU threshold is set as $\gamma_{\rm th}=0.5$.

 To model autonomous driving scenarios, ED mobility follows a 100 m $\times$ 50 m rectangular trajectory centered at the ES location.
 The system operates over $T=3,000$ discrete time slots.
 At $t=0$, initial positions of EDs are randomly distributed along a designated 100-meter edge of the rectangle.
 Between consecutive time slots, ED positions progress in discrete 2.5-meter increments counterclockwise along the rectangular trajectory.
 We adopt Rayleigh fading channels for wireless communications between EDs and ES.
 The channel gain for ED$_n$ at time slot $t$ is modeled as $h_{t,n} = \varsigma \cdot \bar{h}_{t,n}$, where $\varsigma$ follows an exponential distribution with unit mean.
 The average channel gain $\bar{h}_{t,n}$ is defined as $\bar{h}_{t,n} = G_A \left( \frac{3 \times 10^8}{4 \pi f_{\rm c} d_{t,n}} \right)^{\lambda}$, where $G_A=4.11$ denotes antenna gain, $f_{\rm c}=2.4$ GHz is the carrier frequency, $d_{t,n}$ represents the Euclidean distance between ED$_n$ and ES at time $t$, and $\lambda=2.4$ by default is the path-loss exponent.
 We consider homogeneous EDs with identical transmit power $p_n=0.1$ watt, and weighting factors $w_n=w=1$ by default, $\forall n$.
 The total bandwidth is $W=5$ MHz.
-The noise power spectrum density at the ES is $\delta^2=-174$ dBm/Hz.
+The noise power spectrum density at the ES is $\delta^2=-174$ dBm/Hz. {{In practice, the degradation latency $\tau_{t,n}^d$ in \eqref{eq_latencyd} and the edge computation latency $\tau_{t,n}^c$ in \eqref{eq_latencyc} are hard to model precisely with closed-form functions under dynamic hardware conditions.
+Instead, we measure these latencies in real time during execution.}}